blitz-js/drafts/session-pseudo-code.md

 ```

 ## Frontend pseudo code:
 We would add interceptors to `fetch`.
-To see how to do this, please see [this link](https://github.com/supertokens/supertokens-website/blob/master/lib/ts/index.ts).
 All requests (GET / POST etc..) will go through a helper function:
 ```ts
 // to be called once on app load.